 .

 (a) Notwithstanding any other provisions of this Agreement, the bankruptcy of a Member shall not cause such Member to cease to be a member of the Company and upon the occurrence of such an event, the business of the Company shall continue without dissolution.
-Notwithstanding any other provision of this Agreement, each Member waives any right it might have under Section 18- of the Act to agree in writing to dissolve the Company upon the bankruptcy of a Member, or the occurrence of an event that causes the Member to cease to be a member of the Company.
+Notwithstanding any other provision of this Agreement, each Member waives any right it might have under Section 18-801(b) 801(a) of the Act to agree in writing to dissolve the Company upon the bankruptcy of a Member, or the occurrence of an event that causes the Member to cease to be a member of the Company.

 (b) The dissolution, liquidation or termination of a Member shall not cause the termination or dissolution of the Company and the business of the Company shall continue.
 Upon any such occurrence, the personal representative of such Member shall have all the rights of such Member for the purpose of settling or managing its estate or property, subject to satisfying conditions precedent to the admission of such assignee as a substitute Member.
 The transfer by such personal representative of any Membership Interest shall be subject to all of the restrictions hereunder to which such transfer would have been subject if such transfer had been made by such dissolved, liquidated or terminated Member.

+10.05 Waiver of Partition; Nature of Interest.
+Except as expressly provided in this Agreement, to the fullest extent permitted by law, the Member hereby irrevocably waives any right or power that the Member might have to cause the Company or any of its assets to be partitioned, to cause the appointment of a receiver for all or any portion of the assets of the Company, to compel any sale of all or any portion of the assets of the Company pursuant to any applicable law or to file a complaint or to institute any proceeding at law or in equity to cause the dissolution, liquidation, winding up or termination of the Company.

 The Company shall conduct its business and operations in accordance with the following provisions:

-(a) other than as in Section 2.04, (i) the Company shall not guarantee any debts of Enron Corp, Enron Communications, their respective Affiliates or any other person and (ii) the Company shall not acquire obligations of or securities of or make any loans or advances to Enron Corp., Enron Communications, or their respective Affiliates or any other person;
+(a) other than as expressly provided contemplated in Section 2.04, (i) the Company shall not guarantee any debts of Enron Corp, Enron Communications, ENA, their respective Affiliates or any other person and (ii) the Company shall not acquire obligations of or securities of or make any loans or advances to Enron Corp., Enron Communications, ENA or their respective Affiliates or any other person;

-(b) other than as in Section 2.04, the Company shall not become subject to, or a party to, any contracts, agreements, indentures, loan or credit agreements, receivable sales or financing agreements, capital notes, mortgages, security agreements, bonds, or notes (or any guarantees of any of the foregoing obligations);
+(b) other than as expressly provided contemplated in Section 2.04, the Company shall not become subject to, or a party to, any contracts, agreements, indentures, loan or credit agreements, receivable sales or financing agreements, capital notes, mortgages, security agreements, bonds, or notes (or any guarantees of any of the foregoing obligations);

 (c) the Company shall hold regular meetings, as appropriate to conduct the business of the Company, and observe all customary regulational and operational formalities;